+We’ll start with Standard Libraries.
 Sounds too basic?
 Wrong!
-Unfortunately, there are a lot of people underestimate the real power of standard libraries, especially when it comes to Java.
+There are a lot of people who underestimate the real power of standard libraries, especially when it comes to Java.
 Here is a top list of the best standard libraries:

 Java.util.
-With this library, you can find each and every data structure or collections that are available.
+With this library, you can find every data structure or collection that is available.

 Java.net.
-This one is used when it comes to working with sockets and network applications, indispensable.
+This is ideal when it comes to working with sockets and network applications.

 Java.math.
-This one provides a great functionality so you can work with integer and decimal values.
+This one provides great functionality so you can work with integer and decimal values.